vishnutsatheesh/TimeTextview/README.md

 # TimeTextview
-Simple Textview with current time acts like an analogue clock
+Simple Textview with current time acts like an digital clock